AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ### States

 AnyStock series cannot be selected and have only the normal and hover states.
-You can specify how series look when legend item is hovered and enable markers:
+You can specify how series look when a legend item is hovered over and enable markers:

 ```
 // create a line series